Communication Disorders

 3 Credits (3)

 This course introduces students to the study of the development of language, speech, and communication.
 Includes language sampling.
-May be repeated up to 3 credits.
+By the time of graduation, all SPHS courses need to be passed with a B or better.
+May be repeated up to 6 credits.

 Learning Outcomes